Spreadsheets are a great tool for simple cash flow forecasts, here we’ll discuss Excel forecasting in particular.

 I am sure many people reading this will have had this experience!

-To avoid this happening, you need to understand the limitations of Excel.
+To avoid this happening, you need to understand the limitations of Excel and running forecasts in Excel.

 Understanding the limitations of Excel & spreadsheets